lodash/lodash/README.md

 ## Dive in

 There’s plenty of **[API documentation](http://lodash.com/docs)**, [unit tests](http://lodash.com/tests), & [benchmarks](http://lodash.com/benchmarks).<br>
-Check out <a href="http://devdocs.io/lodash/">DevDocs</a> as a fast, organized, & searchable interface for our documentation.
+Check out <a href="http://devdocs.io/lodash/">DevDocs</a> for a fast, organized, & searchable interface for our documentation.

 The full changelog for this release is available on our [wiki](https://github.com/lodash/lodash/wiki/Changelog).<br>
 A list of upcoming features is available on our [roadmap](https://github.com/lodash/lodash/wiki/Roadmap).